linux-china/reactive-demo/README.md

 * Observer: Provides a mechanism for receiving push-based notifications
 * Subscriber: Provides a mechanism for receiving push-based notifications from Observables, and permits manual unsubscribing from these Observables.

+#### RxJava 2

+RxJava 2 features several base classes you can discover operators on:

+* io.reactivex.Flowable: 0..N flows, supporting Reactive-Streams and backpressure
+* io.reactivex.Observable: 0..N flows, no backpressure,
+* io.reactivex.Single: a flow of exactly 1 item or an error,
+* io.reactivex.Completable: a flow without items but only a completion or error signal,
+* io.reactivex.Maybe: a flow with no items, exactly one item or an error.

 ##### Reactor

 * Flux: A Reactive Streams {@link Publisher} with rx operators that emits 0 to N elements, and then completes  (successfully or with an error).
 * Mono: A Reactive Streams {@link Publisher} with basic rx operators that completes successfully by emitting an element, or with an error.
 * FluxSink: next/error/complete sink to push data to flux
+* FluxProcessor: processor

 ### RxJava VS Reactor